Jurong: An American expedition

 In 1853, US Navy Commodore Matthew C. Perry led a maritime expedition to Japan in an attempt to open up the country (then under self-imposed isolation) to the world for trade and the possible building of political and economic ties.

 The fleet of the Perry Expedition stopped over at a few countries before reaching the Japanese archipelago.
 One of the few docking locations during the trip was Singapore.
 This made it the second time that the United States had made a diplomatic presence on the island since the Exploring Expedition.

 Perry's crew anchored their fleet of two frigates and two sloops-of-war along Selat Sembilan and Sungei Jurong, where they surveyed the surroundings of the strait and the river.

 Wilhelm Heine and Eliphalet Brown, two of the official expedition's artists, were tasked at producing a lithograph depicting the villages along Sungei Jurong.
 The resulting image was one of the earliest illustrations of colonial-era Jurong.

 The interesting point of the image is the scene of a forest fire shown in the background.
 This was common at the time as such raging wildfires were often rampant and common throughout most of Jurong in the mid-19th century.
 Another point worthy of note in the image is the United States flag seen affixed on the stern of the sampan in the foreground.

 Earliest industries

 Agriculture and aquaculture

-Before the early 1960s, small and large plantations alike dominated the area, which produced and harvested crops such as pineapple, pepper, gambier and nutmeg, thus providing key sources of income for the people of the district.
-However, in the early period of time, the main produce for export by the plantations of Jurong was gambier.
-Gambier's practical uses and medicinal properties made the plant-crop significantly valuable and gambier plantations proved to become profitable for the Chinese kangchu-owners situated in the area, the local communities and other local and foreign plantation owners.
-In 1855, the Municipal Committee of the British colonial government reported that there were 20 of such legally-recognised gambier plantations existing within Jurong.
-However, this figure is not entirely accurate given the fact that many illegal ones were also set up in the area.
+Before the early 1960s, the area was dominated by small and large plantations, cultivating crops such as pineapple, pepper, gambier and nutmeg.
+These crops provided key sources of income for the district's population.
+Among them, gambier was the primary export of Jurong's plantations during the early period.
+Valued for its practical uses and medicinal properties, gambier became a highly profitable crop for Chinese kangchu-owners, local communities and other plantation owners, both local and foreign.
+In 1855, the Municipal Committee of the British colonial government reported the existence of 20 legally recognised gambier plantations existing within Jurong.
+However, this figure is likely an underestimation, as numerous illegal plantations were also set up in the area.